STAMP-project/dspot/dspot-diff-test-selection/README.md

 [![Build Status](https://travis-ci.org/STAMP-project/diff-test-selection.svg?branch=master)](https://travis-ci.org/STAMP-project/diff-test-selection) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/eu.stamp-project/diff-test-selection/badge.svg)](https://mavenbadges.herokuapp.com/maven-central/eu.stamp-project/diff-test-selection)
 # diff-test-selection

-Diff Test Selection aims at selecting the subset of test classes and their test methods that execute changes between two versions of the same program.

-This artifact relies on Clover and Maven to compute the coverage and returns this subset.
+Diff-Test-Selection aims at selecting the subset of test classes and methods that execute the changed code between two versions of the same program.
+It relies on Clover and Maven to compute the coverage and returns this subset of tests.

-We provide a maven plugin that allows you to execute Diff Test Selection directly from the command line, without modifying your `pom.xml`.
+Diff-Test-Selection is implemented as a maven plugin that directly works from the command line, without modifying your `pom.xml`.
 See below for more details.

 ## Usage

-We advice you to use the maven plugin.
-This plugin is meant to be run without modifying your `pom.xml`.
+We advise you to use the maven plugin.
+Note that this does not require modifying your `pom.xml`.

 You can run it with: